pOmelchenko/klipper-voron-v2.4r2-red/README.md

 # Configuration Overview (Voron 2.4r — Manta M8P + SB2040)

 Concise reference for where configs live, what hardware/flows they target, and how to deploy/check them.
-See `CHANGELOG.md` for a dated change history. Русская версия: `docs/README.ru.md`.
+See `CHANGELOG.md` for a dated change history.
+Russian version: `docs/README.ru.md`.

 ## Paths
 - Primary: `~/klipper_config`